eiffel-community/eiffel/eiffel-syntax-and-usage/the-links-object.md

 __Optional in:__ Any
 __Legal targets:__ Any
 __Multiple allowed:__ Yes
 __Description:__ Identifies a cause of the event occurring.
-SHOULD not be used in conjunction with __CONTEXT__: individual events providing __CAUSE__ within a larger context gives rise to ambiguity.
+Should not be used in conjunction with __CONTEXT__: individual events providing __CAUSE__ within a larger context gives rise to ambiguity.
 It is instead recommended to let the root event of the context declare __CAUSE__.

 ### CONTEXT
 __Required in:__ None